×

 • Indonesian is spoken as a national language in: Indonesia.

 You will also get to know the continents where Danish and Indonesian speaking countries lie.
-Based on the number of people that speak these languages, the position of Danish language is not available and position of Indonesian language is 56.
+Based on the number of people that speak these languages, the position of Danish language is 18 and position of Indonesian language is 56.
 Find all the information about these languages on Danish and Indonesian.

 Danish and Indonesian Language History